GeorgiKarchev1/algo/PADDLE_SETUP_GUIDE.md

    - Verify the values are correct

 2. **"Invalid API key"**
-   - Ensure you're using the correct API key
+   - Ensure you're using the correct API key (starts with `pdl_live_`)
-   - Check if you're in the right environment (sandbox/production)
+   - Check if your account is verified

 3. **"No checkout URL available"**
    - Verify your price IDs are correct
    - Check Paddle dashboard for any errors

+4. **"403 Forbidden"**
+   - Enable Test Mode in Paddle dashboard
+   - Check if your account is verified
+   - Ensure API key has transaction permissions

-4. **Webhook not receiving events**
+5. **Webhook not receiving events**
    - Verify webhook URL is accessible
    - Check webhook secret is correct
    - Ensure webhook events are selected